MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex2_retention_labels.md

 17. Select the **Next** button.

-18. On the **Review your settings** page, select the **Create label** button.
+18. On the **Review and finish** page, select the **Create label** button.
 Select **Just save the label for now** and select **Done**.

 You have successfully created a retention label for VAT returns with a seven-year retention period and a retention label for Credit Card receipts.

 ### Task 2 – Publish Retention Labels

-Following from Task 1 you will now publish the VAT returns retention label so that the published label will be available for the finance users to apply to the documents in locations Exchange emails and Sharepoint documents.
+Following from Task 1 you will now publish the VAT returns retention label so that the published label will be available for the finance users to apply to the documents in Exchange emails and Sharepoint documents.

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.